-As you enter your second trimester of pregnancy, the morning sickness and fatigue that plagued you during the last three months should be fading, leaving you feeling more energetic and like your old self again.
+As you enter your second trimester of pregnancy, the morning sickness and fatigue you may have felt during the last 3 months should fade.

-The second trimester is, for many women, the easiest three months of pregnancy.
+The second trimester is, for many women, the easiest 3 months of pregnancy.
 Take the time now, while you're feeling better and your energy is up, to start planning for your baby's arrival.

 During the second trimester, your baby is growing quickly.
 Between your 18th and 22nd week of pregnancy you'll have an ultrasound so your doctor can see how your baby is progressing.
 You also can learn the sex of your baby, unless you'd rather be surprised.

 Although you should be feeling better now, big changes are still taking place inside your body.
 Here's what you can expect.

 Changes in Your Body